Regularity properties of free multiplicative convolution on the positive line: Proof of Theorem

-In this section we focus on the proof of Theorem \ref{thm:main}.
-The most important ingredient is Proposition \ref{prop:stab}, which states that $\Omega_{\mu}$ and $\Omega_{\nu}$ stay away from $\supp \nu$ and $\supp \mu$, respectively.
-Such phenomenon, in particular the lower bound of the distance between $\Omega_{\mu}(z)$ and $\supp\nu$, is often called the \emph{stability bound}, as it is directly related to the stability of subordination equations in Proposition \ref{prop:newsubor}: see \cite{Lee-Schnelli2013,Bao-Erdos-Schnelli2016} for an instance in free additive convolution.
-In the remaining two sections, we utilize the stability to prove our theorem. \begin{nrem} As in the previous sections, we also denote $\rho\deq\mu\boxtimes\nu$ for simplicity.
-Also by Remark \ref{rem:density}, the measure $\rho$ is absolutely continuous and we abuse the notation to denote its density by $\rho$ as well.
-Specifically, we take the following function as the density: \beq \rho(x)\deq\left\{ \right. \eeq In fact, we shall see that the limit exists {\it everywhere}. \end{nrem}
+In this section we focus on the proof of Theorem~\ref{thm:main}.
+The exposition of the proof closely follows that of \cite{Bao-Erdos-Schnelli2018}, and most of the lemmas have their counterparts in terms of free additive convolution in \cite{Bao-Erdos-Schnelli2018}.
+The proof is divided into two steps; the first ingredient is Proposition~\ref{prop:stab}, which states that $\Omega_{1}$ and $\Omega_{2}$ stay away from $\supp \mu$ and $\supp \nu$, respectively.
+The lower boundedness of $\dist(\Omega_{1}(\C_{+}),\supp\mu)$ and $\dist(\Omega_{2}(\C_{+}),\supp\nu)$ is often called \emph{stability bound}, as it is directly related to the stability of subordination equations in Proposition~\ref{prop:newsubor}: see \cite{Bao-Erdos-Schnelli2016,Lee-Schnelli2013} for examples in case of free additive convolution.

-Along the proof, several difficulties arise within calculation which stem from the fact that $M_{\mu}(z)$ contains the \emph{reciprocal} of Stieltjes transform of $\mu$, not the transform itself.
-Following \cite{Bao-Erdos-Schnelli2018}, a typical application of Nevanlinna-Pick representation to $M_{\mu}(z)$ enables us to conceive $M_{\mu}(z)$ as a Stieltjes transform of another, yet closely related, measure.
-Recalling the fixed point approach in \cite{Belinschi-Bercovici2007}, we see that $\arg \Omega_{\mu}(z),\arg\Omega_{\nu}(z)\geq \arg z$ fundamentally accounts to the inequality $\arg M_{\mu}(z),\arg M_{\nu}(z)\geq \arg z$.
-Thus the most natural function to which we should apply Nevanlinna representation, in order to have a closer look at the density via Lemma \ref{lem:JuliaCara}, must be $M_{\mu}(z)/z$. \begin{lem} For any probability measure $\tau$ on $\R_{+}$ which is not a point mass, $\frac{1}{z}M_{\tau}(z)$ maps $\C_{+}$ into itself. \end{lem} \begin{proof} We directly see that

-and the equality holds for some $z\in\C_{+}$ if and only if $1/(x-z)$ is a constant $\tau$-a.e. or, equivalently, $\tau$ is a point mass. \end{proof}